-There more to Niagara Falls region than the mighty Horseshoe Falls!
-From exploring the tunnels behind the falls to biking the Welland Canal and exploring Niagara Ale Trail, there is plenty to occupy you all this summer in Niagara Falls Region: From Wainfleet to Grimsby and from Fort Erie to St Catharines!
+There is more to the Niagara Falls region than the mighty Horseshoe Falls!
+From exploring the tunnels behind the falls to biking the Welland Canal and exploring Niagara Ale Trail, there is plenty to occupy you all this summer in the Niagara Falls Region: From Wainfleet to Grimsby and from Fort Erie to St Catharines!

 - Enjoy the illuminated Falls play background for a stunning fireworks show.